My sister was the inspiration for this totally delicious vegan massaman curry.

 So there’s a lot of richness in there.

 But it works fabulously well, and best of all, it’s really easy too.

-The whole meal comes together in around an hour and that includes making rice (if you’re serving with rice) and frying some tofu on the side as well to add in to the dish.
+The whole meal comes together in around an hour and that includes making rice (if you’re serving with rice) and the time spent pressing the tofu.

 If you love rich curries, you will definitely love this vegan massaman curry!
 It is:

 If you like spicier food you can use more massaman paste, we prefer things more on the mildly spicy side so only used 2 Tablespoons, but feel free to use more depending on how spicy you like your food to be.

 Leftovers keep very well, so if you’re cooking for less people, then dinner the next night is covered too (or lunch the next day).